About

 Hi there!

-I'm Nikolaus Brunner (Nik for short), a Software Engineer based in Landshut, Germany, specializing in frontend architectures and design systems — 5 years in.
+I'm Nikolaus Brunner (Nik for short), a Software Engineer based in Landshut, Germany, specializing in frontend architectures and design systems for 6 years now.

-I work closely with designers and have a strong sense for UX (user experience) and DX (developer experience).
-I'm also comfortable working independently and making design decisions when needed.
+I have a strong sense for UX (user experience) and DX (developer experience).
+I love collaborating with designers or making design decisions independently.

-I identify what needs doing, prioritize my own work, and know when to reach out for input.
-But I also love being part of a good team working towards a shared goal.
+I naturally identify priorities and manage my own work, but I also know when to reach out for input.
+Being part of a good team working towards a shared goal is what I enjoy most.

-I am very passionate about building and using products, and am probably the guy who will contact support about features or bugs, and regularly check its changelogs and GitHub releases.
+I genuinely love building and using products.
+I'm probably the guy who contacts support about features or bugs, and regularly checks changelogs and GitHub releases.

-I was born in 1984, and outside of code, I enjoy hiking, reading, landscape photography, music production, workflow optimization, and open source — and I have a slight keyboard obsession.
+I was born in 1984, and outside of code I enjoy hiking, running, bouldering, cooking, reading, and photography.
+I also have a strong interest in design in all its forms, like architecture, art and typography...
+Plus I have a slight keyboard obsession.

 Employment